aatmiyasilwal/HKU-Credit-Transfer-Database/README.md

 ### Overview
 ---
 This project is designed to streamline the process for outgoing exchange students from the University of Hong Kong (HKU) by providing a unified querying system for credit transfer data.
 Using Selenium, multiple scrapers have been developed to gather course-related information from various publicly available HKU resources.
 The data is then consolidated into a consistent format in CSV files, enabling students to easily access and query the information they need.
+Currently, the database contains equivalence information on 25,000+ courses from 150+ universities.

 **Live Demo**: [HKU Credit Transfer Database](https://credit-transfer-database.netlify.app/)